 Nvidia GTX 1050 Graphics Card

-The Nvidia GeForce GTX 1050 or RX 560 (if you prefer an AMD GPU) are the best budget GPUs that allow for 1080p gaming on medium to high settings.
+The Nvidia GeForce GTX 1050 or RX 560 (if you prefer an AMD GPU) allow for 1080p gaming on medium to high settings.
 We do not recommend lower end graphics cards such as the GTX 1030 because they are just not powerful enough to “enjoyably” play more demanding games such as Player’sUnknown Battlegrounds.
 Also, you can learn more about the compatibility of a graphics card here.

 How to install a graphics card:

 The GTX 1050 is based on Nvidia’s Pascal Architecture.
 Therefore, it provides great performance, while also being very power efficient.
 Its power efficiency allows it to draw all its power from motherboard alone.
 This means that it can be installed into the motherboard’s PCI Express slot without the need to connect it to an external power connector.
 The GTX 1050 can be purchased from Amazon or Newegg.

 Think of this PC build as a starting point, a basis of which you can build on.
 A way for you to start PC gaming without financially committing more than $200 on a PC.
 This will also leave more money to buy decent PC peripherals.
 From there, you can easily upgrade the parts of this PC as you please to obtain the performance and design you desire over time.
 If you have any questions feel free to ask in the comments below.